• Skip to primary navigation

 Serving Ideas

 I served this frozen yogurt in my fave vintage glasses.
 If you'd like something similar, check out these pretty dessert bowls.
-I also love serving ice cream and froyo in these edible waffle bowls... they’re super tasty, plus there’s no cleanup required!
+These adorable cone-shaped ice cream bowls are also super cute!

 Related Recipes

 Craving more froyo recipes?
-Then, you'll want to make my Strawberry Frozen Yogurt and my Pumpkin Frozen Yogurt next!
+Then, you'll want to make my basic (but amazing) Frozen Yogurt recipe, Strawberry Frozen Yogurt, or my Pumpkin Frozen Yogurt next!
+And you'll love my Mango Sorbet and Watermelon Sorbet, too.

 And if it's more summery treats you're looking for, then don't miss these recipes: